CEMPD/VERDI/doc/User_Manual/VERDI_ch05.md

 ### View Script Editor

 Use the **View Script Editor** to modify and run batch scripts within VERDI.
 Several sample script files are provided with the VERDI distribution under the $VERDI_HOME/data/scripts directory.
 Use the Open popup window to specify file_patterns.txt, which is one of the sample script files.
 The contents of the file_patterns.txt will be displayed in the Script Editor in the right side of the VERDI window.
 Modify it to specify the local directory path name for the sample data files, the formulas, the type of plots, and the image format.
 The plots are not rendered within VERDI, but may be viewed using an image viewer.
-The batch scripting language is described in the sample script files, and is described in more detail in Chapter 17 VERDI Batch Script Editor.
+The batch scripting language is described in the sample script files, and is described in more detail in [Chapter 17 VERDI Batch Script Editor](VERDI_ch17.md#verdi-batch-script-editor)

 Plots Menu Options
 ------------------